 The index of production release for March 2014 will have a revisions period back to January 2014.

 One indication of the reliability of the key indicators in this bulletin can be obtained by monitoring the size of revisions.
 The table below is based on the revisions which have occurred over the last five years.
 Please note that these indicators only report summary measures for revisions.
 The revised data may, themselves, be subject to sampling or other sources of error.

-The table below presents a summary of the differences between the first estimates published between March 2006 and February 2011 and the estimates published 12 months later.
+The following table presents a summary of the differences between the first estimates published between March 2008 and February 2013 and the estimates published 12 months later.

-Spreadsheets giving revisions triangles (3.21 Mb ZIP) of estimates for all months from February 1998 through to the current month, and the calculations behind the averages in the above table, are available on the National Statistics website.
+Spreadsheets give revisions triangles (3.94 Mb ZIP) of estimates for all months from March 1998 through to the current month.

 A statistical test has been applied to the average revisions to find out if they are statistically significantly different from zero.
 An asterisk (*) indicates if a figure has been found to be statistically significant from zero.